jantman/workstation-bootstrap/precision5530_install.md

        * In the kernel parameters, set ``resume=/dev/LUKSvol/swap``
        * In the kernel parameters, set ``cryptdevice=UUID=device-UUID:cryptlvm root=/dev/LUKSvol/root`` (replacing ``device-UUID`` with the UUID of the device, i.e. the ``/dev/disk/by-uuid`` symlink that points to ``/dev/nvme0n1p3``)
     5. Run ``grub-mkconfig -o /boot/grub/grub.cfg`` to generate the new GRUB configuration
+15. The installation should be complete. ``exit`` then ``umount -R /mnt`` and ``reboot``.
+16. Press F12 at the Dell splash screen.
+    * Other Options -> BIOS Setup
+      * Settings -> General -> Boot Sequence
+      * Click "Add Boot Option"
+        * Boot Option Name: "GRUB"
+        * Leave File System List as-is
+        * File Name: click "..." to browse, browse to ``\EFI\GRUB\grubx64.efi``
+        * OK
+      * Click the "GRUB" entry in the boxes at the top right, and move it to be the first option (using the arrow buttons).
+17. "Apply" then "Exit".
+System will reboot.
+18. If all went well, you should get a GRUB menu and then the beginning of Arch boot.
+You'll be prompted for the LUKS passphrase; enter it and you should boot into Arch.
+19. Continue on with the Puppetized installation process per [Arch Linux in README.md](https://github.com/jantman/workstation-bootstrap/blob/master/README.md#arch-linux).